Anindya711/sparkify-capstone-project/README.md

 # sparkify-capstone-project
-This is the capstone project of Udacity DSND.
-As part of this, one churn prediction system is built using pyspark.
+This is the capstone project,as part of this one churn prediction system is built using pyspark.

 **Project Overview** \
 In this project, we will use PySpark to predict if a customer will cancel the subscription or not for a online music streaming company